kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## We aim above the mark to hit the mark. - Ralph Waldo Emerson
+    ## We shall never know all the good that a simple smile can do. - Mother Teresa